djzort/PhotoGame/README.md

 -------

 This library is free software.
 You can redistribute it and/or modify it under the same terms as Perl itself.

-Some photos for the FragFest theme template set are Creative Commons, taken from http://shutterstock.com, the Lobster font is used (though not included itself).
-Please remove this template set if needed.